blakemcbride/WDS/README.md

 # Windows Development System

+__Note: Between the time this code was used and now, Microsoft significanly changed their API.
+They went from traditional WIN32 to UWP.
+Because of this, converting this code to UWP would be a significant effort.
+Lacking sufficient demand, I am abondining this project.__

 This Windows Development System (WDS) is a set of Dynace (https://github.com/blakemcbride/Dynace) classes that makes the development of Windows GUI applications extremely easy.
 It also works